ammar-tanwar/bloglearnbay/posts/the-outstanding-evolution-of-dall-e-2-tool-kit-amazing-open-ai.md

 ## What really is DALL-E 2?

-  <a href="https://en.wikipedia.org/wiki/OpenAI" target="_blank">OpenAI</a> designed the DALL-E 2 (depicted as DALL·E) transformer models to generate digital images from text descriptions.
+  <a href="https://en.wikipedia.org/wiki/OpenAI" target="_blank" rel="nofollow">OpenAI</a> designed the DALL-E 2 (depicted as DALL·E) transformer models to generate digital images from text descriptions.
 Its name is a combination of Salvador Dali and Wall-E.

 In a blog post published in Jan 2021, OpenAI introduced DALL-E, which uses a GPT-3 variant that has been modified to generate images with ease.
 In Apr 2022, OpenAI unveiled DALL-E 2, a replacement that "can mix concepts, traits, and styles" to produce more realistic graphics at higher resolutions.